LFalch/stalch/README.md

     other operations like comparison operators.
  * Integer

-    A 128-bit signed integer value.
+    A 64-bit signed integer value.
  * Float

-    A 64-bit floating point values.
-If a number can't be parsed as integer, it will float.
+    A 64-bit floating point value.
+If a number can't be parsed as integer, it will try as float.
  * Block

     A mixture between an anonymous function and an array/list.
 They are created with the by